 - They will finance the original contractor which enables the original principal to finish the job (and so the obligee recalls the claim).

 - The surety can step in as the prime contractor and fulfill the contract terms by selecting proper subcontractors.

 - The surety may select a different contractor to finish the project (after the obligee approves).

 - The surety could decide to do nothing, leaving the obligee fully responsible for finishing the project independently.
-In the end the surety will be stuck with a bill up to their bond amount, reimbursing the owner for additional costs.
+In the end, however, the surety must reimburse the owner for additional costs, with a bill up to the total bond amount.

 In many cases, the surety will come to a settlement figure with the contractor and obligee to minimize everybody’s liability.

 Need a performance and payment bond for your next project?
 Gather essential information like your bid amount, bid date, business history, and credit score, and we’ll do the rest.
 Select your state below to begin our simple bonding process.

 Founders Ryan Swalve and Zach Mefferd formed the vision for ZipBonds.com when they realized how overly complicated it was to help clients place surety.
 The frustration of being unable to incorporate the technology they’d used in other insurance-focused projects left them thinking “there has to be a better way.”